 The Sorghum Day Festival began in 1976 when a Wewoka resident donated an antique, 1800s sorghum mill to the community.
 The annual event has grown in popularity and is now recognized as one of the top ten festivals in the United States with tourists attending from coast to coast.

-Along with the 1800s mill operation, you will find great entertainment, educational demonstrations and vendors with items from all over the Nation.
+Along with the 1800s mill operation, you will find great entertainment, educational demonstrations and over 100 vendors with items from all over the Nation.
 Although the festival is always the fourth Saturday, several events proceed the big day such as the Sorghum Queen Pageant, the Chamber of Commerce Banquet, an art show, the Golf Tournament, and more.
 Check the website for schedules.

 On Saturday a 5-K run begins at 8 a.m., and a parade at 10 a.m.
 Visit over 150 craft booths, antique tractor show, vintage car show, and a quilt, craft, art & photography show, then live entertainment including local bands and stunt routines.

 Work and planning for the festival begins in the autumn immediately following the previous festival when Rotarians begin tilling after the last cane crop.
 With spring buds beginning to bloom the Rotarians work continues with a second tilling and fertilizing.
 By June, the carefully tended soil is ready for the planting of the thumbtack sized sorghum seed.
 One hundred and ten days later the sorghum cane is ready for harvest.
 The week before the great event is held, the cane is stripped of it's leaves, cut and transported to the Seminole Nation Museum grounds for processing.
 The harvest process requires a crew of three to five men.